Quark Coalescence with Quark Number Conservation and the Effect on Quark-Hadron Scaling: Discussions

-The final hadron distributions that we derive in this study are the distributions just after quark coalescence.
+The new formulation of quark coalescence naturally gives the coalescence probability of quarks and it decreases strongly with increasing $\pp$.
+We assume that quarks that do not coalesce will hadronize via other processes such as fragmentation, and the fragmentation process is expected to dominate the particle yields at very high transverse momentum \cite{Fries:2003vb}.
+However, particles produced from fragmentation of partons are not included in the hadron distributions calculated in this study.
+Since quark number conservation affects the scaling relations of soft particles but not hard particles, we do not expect a significant correction due to neglecting the fragmentation products.

+We note that some of these assumptions are also shared by most studies using the previous quark coalescence formulation that does not include quark number conservation, such as neglecting the internal momentum of partons inside a hadron and neglecting the effect from integrating over the full hadronization hypersurface.
+Since the parton and hadron distributions are only derived for a local hypersurface in this study, the effect from integrating over the full hypersurface is not included.
+Furthermore, the final hadron distributions that we derive in this study are the distributions just after quark coalescence.
 Later rescatterings in the hadron phase, which could significantly affect hadron momentum spectra and particle ratios, have been neglected.
-The distributions are only derived for a local hypersurface, therefore the effect from integrating over the full hypersurface is not studied.
-Numerical estimates of quantities such as the initial quark distributions and coalescence coefficients need to be done to obtain the relevant solutions as well as the coalescence momentum scales for relativistic heavy ion collisions.
-Also missing is the effect of the internal momenta of coalescing quarks, which may be important for soft hadrons \cite{Greco:2004ex}.
-Furthermore, resonance decays have been shown to affect the elliptic flow, especially that of pions \cite{Greco:2004ex}; however, we have not considered multiple hadron species including resonances.
+Also, resonance decays have been shown to affect the elliptic flow, especially that of pions \cite{Greco:2004ex}; however, we have not considered multiple hadron species that include resonances.

-\section{6 Conclusions}
+\section{Conclusions}